cicada-lang/inet/docs/articles/programming-with-interaction-nets.md

   - The dividing can be as long as wish, at least two characters `--`.
 - For principal port, add `!` as suffix.

-Suppose the type representing natural number is `Nat`, the aforementioned nodes are defined as follows:
+The aforementioned nodes are defined as follows:

 ```
 * (zero) -- value!